Hot lunches are great, but if you need a break from the extra cooking and prepping, these cold lunch ideas come in handy.

 These lunches require no reheating or microwave, and are ready to eat when you are!
 It makes them great for school, the office, or picnic-style lunches.

-First, you’ll need to find durable lunch containers, I use the Easy Lunchboxes as well as these grown-up lunch boxes when I make salads or bowls.
+First, you’ll need to find durable lunch containers, I use these grown-up lunch boxes when I make salads or bowls.
 Both hold up well, and the Easy Lunchboxes come with divided compartments so that you can pack wet and dry ingredients in one container without the mess.

 Each of these recipes are made with fresh, healthy ingredients and require minimal prep work.
 They can also be made ahead of time and that’s one less thing you’ll have to take care of this week.